Dry, thin and brittle hair? Discover the best menopause shampoos, tested on real 50 plus women

 Suzanne's hair in a hairbrush and her hair normally, before testing the products ©Yours.co.uk

-For me, and the millions of other women who experience hair loss in the menopause, (it effects an estimated 50 per cent of us), it can be disconcerting – and in drastic cases, deeply upsetting.
+For me, and the millions of other women who experience hair loss in menopause, (it affects an estimated 50 per cent of us), it can be disconcerting – and in drastic cases, deeply upsetting.
 The good news however is that it is common and reassuring to hear that there are ways to treat it (more of that below).
 What is important to understand is the cause of hair loss in menopausal women, along with other issues (all of which I have) including a dry scalp, greasier roots and a lacklustre appearance to my crowning glory.
 As someone who has had blonde highlights every four months for as long as I can remember, I have noticed in the last year the colour of my hair is not as shiny and glossy as it once was.
 And an itchy scalp - another common problem women in menopause have to deal with, resulting in flaky patches of skin – occasionally affects me.

 “Itchy scalps in menopause are fairly common due to the hormonal changes that can cause the sebaceous (oil), glands to be more active,” explained consultant trichologist Eva Proudman.
 “The natural yeast that lives on the scalp, (Malassezia), feeds on the fatty acids in the excess sebum leading to inflammation, flaking and itching.
 Washing frequently, every day or every other day, helps to manage this as does a really great scalp shampoo.”

 To put into context my current situation, I went on HRT (which is not a cause of hair loss) 18 months ago after experiencing increased anxiety and the odd hot flush.
 I’d say this was also roughly a similar timeframe to when I noticed my hair loss.
 That said, I have always had split ends and the odd frizz to my hair, something I put down to having regular professional blow dries where I think one salon overheated my hair, causing it to burn.
 And it doesn’t help matters that I have a bad habit of always putting my hair up in a ponytail with an elastic band to sleep in at night.
-As an FYI to those that do the same, when the elastic is too tight, it puts excessive pressure on your hair and that can lead to breakage over time.
+As an FYI to those who do the same, when the elastic is too tight, it puts excessive pressure on your hair and that can lead to breakage over time.

 Suzanne's hair normally, before testing the products